ryardley/indexr/README.md

 # Indexr
-A tool for dynamically creating indexes modules for your ES6 submodules.
+A tool for dynamically creating index modules for your ES6 submodules.

 This was written as part of an upcoming blog post around good software architecture for modern Node web applications.